BertyBasset/SynthCustomControls/README.md

 Rather than passing filenames and paths to the knob control, we've used WPF resources instead.
 Firstly, it means you don't have physical files as part of your deployment, and secondly you don't have to worry about paths if you've set up the resource correctly.
 You will see later that images are used for two separate purposes
 1. As a Knob background when using `ImageBrush`
 2. As marker icons when using image Annotations.

-Any image you intend to use, add to the <Windows.Resource> section of your XAML, and give them a meaningful key by which to use them later:
+Any image you intend to use, add to the <Windows.Resource> section of your XAML, and give them a meaningful key by which to access them later:
 ```
 <Window.Resources>
     <!-- ImageBrush Images -->